swaziloo/cinque/README.md

 ![cinique keyboard with trackball](images/cinque0042.jpg)
 # cinque
 ### (\[ˈt͡ʃin.kwe\] or \[sĭngk\], your choice)
-cinque is an open-source 56-key compact staggered low-profile split columnar mechanical RGB keyboard and trackball project designed in [Ergogen](https://ergogen.xyz/) laid out in [KiCad](https://www.kicad.org/) with cases modeled in [FreeCAD](https://www.freecad.org/)
+cinque is an open-source 56-key compact columnar staggered low-profile split mechanical keyboard and trackball with RGB lighting and rotary encoders designed in [Ergogen](https://ergogen.xyz/) laid out in [KiCad](https://www.kicad.org/) with cases modeled in [FreeCAD](https://www.freecad.org/)